 - Word of mouth counts more than you think.
 Especially if you’re selling to an individual investor.
 Selling land is understandably less popular than selling your house.
 And it takes a special breed of investor willing to take a gamble on buying a vacant lot.
 They’re shrewder and keep their eyes towards the future.
 And they tend to cluster together.
 Don’t be surprised if you get more contacts in two weeks through word of mouth than six months worth of ad space in a newspaper.

 - Show off the features of your land.
 You can’t just stick an “Open House” sign on a vacant parcel.
 Think about its natural features if you’re going to list it, online or offline.
 Show its proximity to major roadways (or lack thereof) and include a map with clearly defined boundaries from a surveyor.
 Discuss nearby schools, jobs and neighborhood features.
 In short?
 Learn to stage your land for sale just like you were staging a house for sale.
+We can be the go to company when you want to sell land without a realtor in Utah.

 We also buy land quickly.
 Please fill out the form below for more information